ScanMountGoat/Smush-Material-Research/Textures.md

 # Normal Maps
 The RG channels are used for the XY directions of the normal map.
 The Z direction of the normal map is generated.

-The masking texture is used for blending between materials for ink, metal box, and other material transformations.
+The masking texture is used for blending between materials for ink, metal box, and gold forms (Xerneas).

 Cavity maps are similar to ambient occlusion maps but contain finer details.
 The cavity map is used for specular occlusion, meaning that darker areas on the map will have less intense reflections.